princenyeche/jiraone/docs/api.rst

      * Body parameter
           e.g. {"email": "prince.nyeche@elfapp.website"}

-.. autoclass:: jiraone.manage.api_token
+.. autoclass:: user.manage.api_token

 Gets the API tokens owned by the specified user or deletes a specifid API token by ID.

-.. autoclass:: manage.manage_user
+.. autoclass:: user.manage.manage_user

 Disables the specified user account.
 The permission to make use of this resource is exposed by the lifecycle.enablement privilege.